 - 1. Identify potential problems at Type II rural crossovers.
 It is expected that MoDOT Districts are aware of possible congestion and safety problems at their crossovers through their normal procedures of observation and through citizen comments. - 2.
-Observe specific crossover during likely time periods of concern to identify congestion problems.
+Observe the specific crossover during likely time periods of concern to identify congestion problems.
 If problems are observed, continue to step 3. - 3.
-Examine list of potential alternative treatments (see Ch.
+Examine the list of potential alternative treatments (see Ch.
 2).
 Identify feasible treatments and appropriate performance measures (see Ch.
-3). - 4.
-Apply CORSIM simulation tool to existing condition and to feasible treatments (see Ch.
+3).
+If the principle problem is a demand for left turns from the expressway that is greater than the capacity for that movement (i.e., the left turns are causing a queue to spill back into the expressway through lanes) then consult Chapter 7.
+Figure 7-4 is a simple tool to help identify the design alternatives that could be appropriate for the left turn demand. - 4.
+Apply the CORSIM simulation tool to existing condition and to feasible treatments (see Ch.
 4).
 Input data will include geometric, operations, demand, and control data.
 Outputs will include performance measures to compare alternatives. - 5.
 Estimate costs of treatments (see Ch.
 6). - 6.
-Identify best alternative, based upon selected performance measures.

-7. Implement and monitor solution.
+Identify the best alternative, based upon selected performance measures. - 7.
+Implement and monitor the solution.

-ORGANIZATION OF THIS section
+ORGANIZATION OF THIS SECTION

 Chapter 2 describes a wide range of treatments that can be considered for crossovers experiencing or expected to experience congestion.
 Chapter 3 summarizes various performance measures (measures of effectiveness) that a MoDOT engineer might wish to use in examining the alternatives for improvement.
 Chapter 4 provides a description of how to apply the CORSIM model to simulate crossovers and examine improvement strategies.
 Similarly, Chapter 5 describes the HCM approach and why it was found to be inferior to CORSIM for analyzing the problem of rural crossovers.
 Chapter 6 provides information on estimating costs.
+Chapter 7 describes the development of a relatively simple tool to identify design treatments for the expressway left turn problem.
 Appendix 1 provides a summary of some of the research and design literature relevant to the problem of rural crossovers.
 Appendix 2 summarizes recent state design, operations and safety experience.
-Appendix 3 provides information about crossovers of concern to MoDOT Districts.